clearlinux/clear-linux-documentation/source/tutorials/zfs.rst

     sudo swupd bundle-add linux-lts-dev

-You also need these bundles:
+Finally, install need these bundles, no matter which kernel you are using:

 .. code-block:: bash